qwang-big/Eier/README.md

 ```r
 plotRank(res$pg, markers$CLL)
 ```
-, where we use the CLL marker genes for this test are ordered along the positions of their rankings (Fig. 2), and the area under the curve (AUC) of each ranking list is described in the legend.
+, where the CLL marker genes for this test are ordered according to the positions of their rankings (Fig. 2), and the area under the curve (AUC) of each ranking list is described in the legend.

 ![cll roc fig](https://raw.githubusercontent.com/qwang-big/irene-web/master/images/irene_roc.jpg)

 *Fig. 2 CLL marker gene positions along the ROC curves*

-## Network analysis of the enriched pathways of significant epigenetic alterated genes
+## Network analysis of the enriched pathways of significantly epigeneticaly alterated genes
-Network analysis groups highly-ranked genes according to known gene interaction database, and further searches clusters of genes in biological function databases.
-Here we loaded Human Protein Reference Database ([HPRD](http://www.hprd.org/)) for grouping genes:
+Network analysis groups highly-ranked genes according to known gene interaction databases, and further searches clusters of genes in biological function databases.
+In this case, we loaded Human Protein Reference Database ([HPRD](http://www.hprd.org/)) for grouping genes:
 ```r
 data(hprd)
 ```